 Since you plan on entrusting me with your creations, I figure you’d like to know a little about me.
 I’ve spent my professional life making sure other people’s projects look their best.

-As a native Oregonian, …and you’re already filling in the blanks.
-I make sure to step away from the computer and red pen and get outside—biking, hiking, or backpacking.
-If I have to be indoors, I’m probably reading while my three-legged cat, Puck, naps on my lap.
-On a free morning, I sometimes make greeting cards for friends and family to give out to their loved ones because handmade cards need to make a comeback.
+I make sure to step away from the computer and my red pen and get outside—biking, hiking, or backpacking with my partner.
+If I’m indoors, I’m probably reading or knitting while my three-legged cat, Puck, naps on my lap.

-My Multnomah County Library virtual shelf is peppered with literary fiction, nonfiction, as well as a few adventures into science fiction or fantasy.
-I will admit I’m a sucker for philosophy and personal growth books and articles as well.
+My bookshelves and Multnomah County Library virtual shelf are peppered with literary fiction, nonfiction, and a few adventures into science fiction or fantasy.
+I’m a sucker for philosophy, personal growth, and psychology books and articles as well.